wcasper/math407spring2021/_posts/2021-01-28-part-2-binary-operations.md

 | $$S_{2\pi/3}$$ | $$S_{2\pi/3}$$ | $$S_{4\pi/3}$$ | $$S_0$$        | $$R_{4\pi/3}$$ | $$R_0$$        | $$R_{2\pi/3}$$ |
 | $$S_{4\pi/3}$$ | $$S_{4\pi/3}$$ | $$S_0$$        | $$S_{2\pi/3}$$ | $$R_{2\pi/3}$$ | $$R_{4\pi/3}$$ | $$R_0$$        |

+The fact that this group is not abelian is reflected in the structure of the multiplication table above.
+In particular it is not symmetric.

 ### Properties of Binary Operations
 **Definition** A binary operation $$*$$ on a group $$G$$ is called